-How to Help Your Anxious Kids: 21 Things Every Parent Should Know
+How to Help a Child with Anxiety: 21 Things Every Parent Should Know

 Below are 21 things every parent of anxious kids should know:

 1. General Anxiety Disorder in children runs in families and has a strong genetic component.

 2. Anxiety doesn’t have to be caused by trauma.
 Most often it’s not.

 3. Your anxious children know their fears are irrational.